miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

 License
 --
-This project is licensed under the [Apache License 2.0](https://github.com/miraytopal/Medical-Image-Classification-AWS-SageMaker/blob/main/LICENSE) License.
+This project is under the [Apache License 2.0](https://github.com/miraytopal/Medical-Image-Classification-AWS-SageMaker/blob/main/LICENSE) License.
 Feel free to use and modify the code as per the license terms.